Providing Veterans Assistance Since 2016

 Julia Senesac, Executive Director

-Julia is a 40 resident of Fort Collins with a strong history of business and community involvement including PSD Board of Education, Fort Collins Area Chamber, the State of Colorado Always Buy Colorado Initiative, United Way Pacesetter, St. Joseph Spirit Event, National Charity League, elections judge, 2010 Census and all-round worker bee pulling shifts at most local festivals and fundraisers.
+Julia is a 40 year resident of Fort Collins with a strong history of business and community involvement including Director, District C, PSD Board of Education, Fort Collins Area Chamber, the State of Colorado Always Buy Colorado Initiative, United Way Pacesetter, St. Joseph Spirit Event, National Charity League, elections judge, 2010 Census and all-round worker bee pulling shifts at most local festivals and fundraisers.

 Originally from Lincoln, Nebraska, Julia spent two years in west Africa as an English teacher before moving to Fort Collins.
 She met her husband and raised her kids in Fort Collins.
 Her first Fort Collins memory is of attending the Bob Dylan concert at Hughs Stadium, 1976.
 Her best side gig was crewing sailing trips.
 Julia loves to cook, she appreciates golf, spending the day reading a good book or on the water in her kayak, jet ski, sailboat, or air mattress.